connery-io/connery-sdk/CONTRIBUTING.md

 <!-- TODO: Updating, improving and correcting the documentation. -->

-### Adding connector to the list of connectors
+### Adding plugin to the list of plugins

-If you have a connector you would like to add to the [list of connectors](https://docs.connery.io/docs/connectors), please open a pull request to update the [./apps/docs/docs/connectors.mdx](https://github.com/connery-io/connery/blob/main/apps/docs/docs/connectors.mdx) file in this repository.
+If you have a plugin you would like to add to the [list of plugins](https://docs.connery.io/docs/plugins), please open a pull request to update the [./apps/docs/docs/plugins.mdx](https://github.com/connery-io/connery/blob/main/apps/docs/docs/plugins.mdx) file in this repository.

 ### Adding client to the list of clients